Edge Functions

 An Edge Function (EF) allow you to extend Link11 WAAP's tools and functionality.
 An EF consists of Lua code that can be run at different points in L11WAAP's traffic processing.

 An EF can be configured to execute before any other processing occurs.
 Therefore, it can override or preempt other configured settings within L11WAAP.
-Or, it can be run after traffic filtering has been completed.

 Edge Functions are a very powerful tool.
 If you need assistance with this feature, please feel free to contact support.